 At Perranporth School, The Letters and Sounds programme is used for the teaching of phonics.
 Daily sessions are taught in EYFS and KS1.
 We ensure children apply phonic knowledge and skills as their first approach to reading and spelling.
 Children are taught the common exception words and tricky words to help to aid their reading and spelling fluency.

 Click here to see our letter of congratulations from the Minister of School Reform Nick Gibb MP for such fantastic phonics standards!
 Phonics Letter

-If a child is not making expected progress then they may also receive small group or individual intervention sessions.
+If a child is not making expected progress within Literacy then they may receive small group or individual intervention sessions.
 These sessions are planned to meet the needs of the child and progress is regularly monitored.
-Reading is regularly assessed and you will be notified of your child’s level at each Parents Evening and in the School Report.
-Formal testing takes place for phonics at the end of Year 1 and reading at the end of Year 2.
+Reading and writing are regularly assessed and you will be notified of your child’s level at each Parents Evening and in the School Report.
+Formal testing takes place for phonics at the end of Year 1 and reading at the end of Year 2 and Year 6.

 It is expected that all children will be fluent readers by the end of Year 2, having secured word recognition skills and that they will have become independent readers with a love of books